ChristianVillalba/the-complete-web-development-bootcamp/06 - Express.js/README.md

 ## Express Middleware

-* Express is a routing and middleware web framework that has minimal functionality of its own:
-    * An Express application is essentially a series of middleware function calls.
+* Middleware:  is a type of computer software that
+    * provides services to software applications
+    * help developers and operators build and deploy applications more efficiently
+    * software glue: the connective tissue between applications, data, and users

-* Middleware functions have access to the **request object** (req), **the response object** (res), and the **next middleware function** in the application’s request-response cycle.
+* Middleware have access to
+    * the **request object** (req),
+    * the **response object** (res),
+    * and the **middleware function**  (something in between) in the application’s request-response cycle.
 <br/>

 * So when a **request** comes in to the **server**...
 * ...and before it gets **processed** by all of the **route handlers**,
     * such as our get, pos, put, functions that we've planned for how to deal with a particular request,
-* **The middleware** (something in between) is able to work with these requests before they get processed and reach their final destinations.
+* **The middleware** is able to work with these requests before they get processed and reach their final destinations.
 * Middleware can be used to...
     * Pre-processing: change aspects of the request or perform various functions on that request before it goes to its final routing.
     * Logging the requests.
     * Authentication
     * Process Errors
 <br/>

 * Middleware functions can: